MouriNaruto/BenchmarkResultArchive/AzureStandard202602/ReadMe.md

 - Type: 64 vcpu, 256 GiB RAM
 - CPU: INTEL XEON PLATINUM 8573C @ 3.6GHz
-  - Note: It should be 32 cores with 64 threads.
+  - Note: It should be 32 cores with 64 threads in 64 vcpu instance.
 - OS: Debian 12 with Kernel 6.1.0-43-cloud-amd64 and GCC 12.2.0
 - 7-Zip ZS Benchmark (Running by Himi Misaki.)
   - glibc allocator: